emckee4/IntensityAttributingKit/README.md

 - Placenames should be user editable in IALocationPicker

 - Some of the data structures in the IAString may be less than optimal since they were in part excuses to learn and practice building data structures using swift generics.
 It probably doesn't matter enough to be a priority.
+- Add some correction schemes for malformed IAStrings
+- Convert to swift 4 with sweet Codable protocol.
+Swift 4 string changes could make this process a challenge or clean things up ¯\_(ツ)_/¯

 - Additional render scheme ideas:
 - animated/pulsating sizing